 The Director of Student Services (Assistant Principal) is responsible for the working of two distinct but complementary services: Learning Support and Safeguarding & Inclusion.
-Another Assistant Principal leads all of our work in teacher training and with the Discovery Teaching School Alliance, whilst the Director of Sixth Form leads our very large and successful Sixth Form of some 420 students.
+The Professional Tutor leads all of our work in teacher training and with the Discovery Teaching School Alliance, whilst the Director of Sixth Form leads our very large and successful Sixth Form of some 420 students.

-The Business Manager, who is also the HR and Finance Director for the ACES Academies Trust, is the most senior of the support staff and strategically manages many of the non-academic processes and operations including, most crucially, the budget.
+The Director of Operations is the most senior of the support staff and strategically manages many of the nonacademic processes and operations including, most crucially, the budget.

 The Achievement agenda is informed and promoted through PiXL methodologies, which is led by one of the Vice Principals.
 Progress in all Key Stages is good with some of the best results coming in the Sixth Form.
-The vast majority of Sixth Form students progress to University with some successes at Oxbridge and Russell Group
+The vast majority of Sixth Form students progress to University with some successes at Oxbridge and Russell Group Universities.

-Universities.
 We attract a large number of students from other schools and, with some 420 students, ours is substantially the largest Sixth Form in the county.